-League staff advocates city policy positions to members of the Iowa Legislature and monitors federal issues.
+League staff advocates city policy positions to members of the lowa Legislature and monitors federal issues.
 League communications help local officials stay on top of important issues, making them informed voices when speaking to legislators.
 The League hosts city officials at the statehouse to meet with legislators and receive updates on key issues.

-Publications
+Publications & Newsletters

 The League provides a variety of publications to cities.
 Cityscape is a monthly magazine with articles designed to inform and educate.
 Sent during the legislative session, Legislative Link includes the latest legislative information.
 A weekly electronic newsletter, League Weekly, covers timely information on trainings, publications, grants and current events impacting cities.
-A biennial Directory of Cities in Iowa and annual budget report are also distributed.
+An annual budget special report is also distributed.